 Vietnamese currency is strong thanks to stable macroeconomics and capital inflows.
 The economy continues to expand while the unemployment level goes down.

-Vietnam is one of the most relaxed countries when it comes to visa procedure and stay allowance.
+Vietnam is one of the most relaxed countries when it comes to visa procedures and stay allowance.

 Visitors from most countries are allowed to live in Vietnam completing their visa runs every three months.
 Of course, if you are traveling in and out of the country on a regular basis, you should have proof that you are not illegally working here.

 Other than that entering and leaving Vietnam is easy.
 We met people who applied for one year visa, paying a few hundred dollars, and are living in Vietnam now while working remotely.

 7. Food and Coffee

 If you are not familiar with new cuisine, you’ll get easily lost what to try.
 The spectrum of Vietnamese dishes is so big that you definitely need a few months here to try all various meals.
 Also, having a cultural and cooking day with cooking class in Vietnam is going to help you understand a food culture way better.